JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 UMQ_final(a,e) = -0.0084 × 1.0 × 1.0 = **-0.0084**

 ### 2 Dragon Army - manipulation

+Context: Ender manipulated the army into resenting Bean, using that resentment to foster competition and drive performance.

 - ΔOS = -0.01 (Manipulated into resenting Bean)
 - VSA = 0.33